So, your Check Engine Light has come on. You’ve plugged your OBD II code reader in, and it’s bringing up a P0430 engine code.

 P0430 Engine Code Symptoms

-Your first and most obvious symptom will be the presence of the Check Engine Light (CEL).
+Your initial and most apparent symptom will be the presence of the Check Engine Light (CEL).
 That’s a given.

 Failed Emissions Test